 Mr. Manish Dhariwal, aged 42 years, is the Promoter, Chairman and Managing Director of our Company.
 He has completed Bachelor of Commerce from Jai Narain Vyas University, Jodhpur, in the year 2001.
 He is responsible for crafting and implementing the overall strategy of the company.
 He has been instrumental in managing & leading the operations of the company.
 He is responsible for the entire management and administration of the Company and brings about innovation through development of products, exploring and evaluating ways of penetrating existing markets and developing new markets in India and abroad.
-He has over 17 years of experience in Dhariwal Corporation and more than 3 years of experience in our same company.
+In the wax industry he has over 17 years of experience in Dhariwal Corporation and more than 3 years of experience in our same company.

 Ms. Shakshi Dhariwal, aged 41 years, is the Promoter and Whole Time Director of our Company.
 She has completed her Masters of Commerce from Jai Narain Vyas University, Jodhpur in the year 2005.
-She has over 16 years of experience in Dhariwal Corporation and more than 3 years of experience in our same company.
+In the wax industry she has over 16 years of experience in Dhariwal Corporation and more than 3 years of experience in our same company.
 Her proficiency in sales management and administration has been instrumental in driving our firm towards success.

 Mr. Dilip Dhariwal, aged 35 years, is the Executive Director of our Company.
 He holds a Master Degree in Master of Business Administration from Jain Narain Vyas University, Jodhpur, in the year 2013.
-He has an experience of around 9 years in Dhariwal Marketing as proprietor-Export expert.
+He has an experience of around 9 years majorly in international trading business of Dhariwal Marketing.